RiskBench/RiskBench/README.md

 We provided risk assessment prediction results preserved in json format for each algorithm.
 Alternatively, one can generate by following the instructions in [risk_assessment/models](https://github.com/HCIS-Lab/RiskBench/tree/main/risk_assessment/models).
 We will release an intergrated API soon!

 ### Offline Risk Assessment Evaluation
-We perform offline risk assessment evaluation (with metrics F-1 score and PIC) by taking input as preserved risk assessment prediction:
+We perform offline risk assessment evaluation for risk localization and anticipation with metrics F-1 score and PIC, respectively.
+The process takes input as preserved risk assessment prediction:
 ```
 python risk_assessment_identification.py --path {PREDICTION_PATH} --model {MODEL} --metric {METRIC} --scenario {ATTRIBUTE}
 ```